Oak

 How to Identify Ash and Oak Firewood: A Guide for Homeowners

-This short post provides tips and tricks for identifying ash and oak firewood, both when it’s already cut and when it’s still standing.
+This short post provides tips and tricks for identifying ash and oak firewood (Learn more about Ash vs Oak), both when it’s already cut and when it’s still standing.
 It could include descriptions of the bark, leaves, and wood grain patterns of each species, as well as photos to help readers differentiate between them.

 If you’re a homeowner in Ireland who uses a wood-burning stove or fireplace to heat your home, you know that not all firewood is created equal.
 Certain types of wood, like ash and oak, are known for their high BTU output, low moisture content, and other properties that make them ideal for burning.
 But how do you identify ash and oak firewood, especially if you’re not an expert?
 In this post, we’ll provide a guide to help you do just that.